andyv09/andyv09/README.md

 <br />

 Hi!
-My name is Andraz and I am an aspiring software engineer from Slovenia.
+My name is Andraz and I'm an aspiring software engineer from Slovenia.
 I love solving problems and learning new skills.
 I am currently studying Computer Science at the University of Maribor.

 - I’m currently working part time at MG-Soft.